navotera/BashServerSetup/README.md

 # Server Automation by Openjournalteam ⭐
 To help you setup you're server 😊
-Include : Webmin, Apache server and others
+Include : Webmin, Apache server and others.

+- Integrated with ModSecurity (automatically enabled) To disable add : `SecRuleEngine` Off to the virtualhost
+- Fail2ban

 ## What this script does ?
 - Installing Virtualmin with port 9191